google/safevalues/README.md

 ### DOM sink wrappers

-To build a Trusted Type-compatible app and surface potential violations at compile time, we recommend that you lint your code with [safety-web](https://github.com/google/safety-web). safety-web bans certain DOM APIs. `safevalues` defines wrappers around these APIs which lets you assign
+To build a Trusted Types-compatible app and surface potential violations at compile time, we recommend that you lint your code with [safety-web](https://github.com/google/safety-web). safety-web bans certain DOM APIs. `safevalues` defines wrappers around these APIs which lets you assign